Salmon genes can give more omega-3

-"By using cell cultures, we can test many different combinations so that we can more quickly arrive at the best ones," says Berge.
-"We will then test these out on salmon families that we believe are good and less good at utilising the resources."
+"By using cell cultures, we can test many different combinations so that we can more quickly arrive at the best ones," said Berge.
+"We will then test these out on salmon families that we believe are good and less good at utilizing the resources."

 The scientists will search for a gene that produces the enzyme desaturase in the salmon families of breeding company SalmoBreed.
 They will select families with high and low expression of desaturase for the feeding trial.

 This enzyme is an important brick in the conversion from short to long omega-3 fatty acids, or in other words it is central in the conversion of a fatty acid that plants are rich in to fatty acids that fish oil is rich in.

 Håvard Bakke from SalmoBreed thinks this is an exciting project because it is a totally new way of working for them.